-Gradually over the last few years working at BT there have been various changes in management and policies, which I struggled to embrace.
+Gradually over the last few years working at BT there had been various changes in management and policies, which I struggled to embrace.

 I felt the company had lost focus on customer service, which I cared deeply about, this ultimately led me down the path to running my own business.

-This will give me the opportunity to spend time giving better service to customers, which working for BT, I sometimes felt was a struggle, due to the pressure of the company wanting us to move onto the next customer as soon as possible.
+This gave me the opportunity to spend time giving better service to customers, which working for BT, I sometimes felt was a struggle, due to the pressure of the company wanting us to move onto the next customer as soon as possible.